ibuddieat/zk_libcod/doc/added_dvars.md

     * Type: String
     * Default: ""
     * Effect: If set to a non-empty string, players on game version 1.0 that attempt to download a file on connect are disconnected from the server, with the specified message displayed after disconnect.
 Related dvars: `sv_downloadMessage`, `sv_downloadMessageAtMap`.
+  * `sv_downloadNotifications`
+    * Type: Boolean
+    * Default: False
+    * Effect: If enabled, prints the relative path to the file requested by the connecting player ingame.
+Applied for both direct and HTTP-based downloads.
   * `sv_kickGamestateLimitedClients`
     * Type: Boolean
     * Default: True